Personal Information Your Child Must Know

 But if you don’t vary your questions, a child with autism may learn to answer “What is your address?” but be completely thrown off by “Where do you live?”

 Why do this?
-This can help her to generalize the information.
+This can help them to generalize the information.
 Generalizing the information means teaching information in different ways to help ensure children will learn it and apply it to other situations.
 Children with autism usually need help generalizing things they have learned.

-3. Have Other People Ask Her the Questions
+4. Have Other People Ask the Questions

-Once your child has learned her personal information, have other people ask her the questions.
-This will help her to further generalize what she has learned.
-It will also help to ensure that she will be able to answer these questions in an emergency, when a police officer or other stranger will need to know how to help her.
+Having friends and family members ask will help to ensure that they will be able to answer the questions in an emergency, when a police officer or other stranger will need to know their personal information.

 Keep Reviewing This Information